-- Compliance with applicable IEC National Bylaws, policies, procedures, and other requirements established by the National Board of Directors. - Compliance with applicable federal, state, and local laws and regulations. - Record of acceptance of all new members that meet requirements in IEC National and Chapter Bylaws. - Report all member information including number of members by category and contact information. - Current on dues payments to IEC National (i.e., no more than 90 days in arrears in paying IEC National dues for at least 90 percent of members). - Submit current and accurate chapter assessments to IEC National. - Competent administration with no ethical or financial irregularities. - Federal and/or state approved IEC apprenticeship programs utilizing the IEC National curriculum, unless a waiver by the Board of Directors has been granted.
+- Compliance with applicable IEC National Bylaws, policies, procedures, and other requirements established by the National Board of Directors. - Compliance with applicable federal, state, and local laws and regulations.

+- Record of acceptance of all new members that meet requirements in IEC National and Chapter Bylaws. - Report all member information including number of members by category and contact information. - Current on dues payments to IEC National (i.e., no more than 90 days in arrears in paying IEC National dues for at least 90 percent of members). - Submit current and accurate chapter updates to the IEC National Membership Department. - Competent administration with no ethical or financial irregularities. - Federal and/or state approved IEC apprenticeship programs utilizing the IEC National curriculum, unless a waiver by the Board of Directors has been granted.
 The purchase of the IEC curricula and textbooks are required for each student and shall not be shared or duplicated.
-(Refer to the Apprenticeship & Training Conditions of Use for more details.) - Annual participation in at least two IEC National meetings (Business Summit, Policy Conference, and/or Annual Convention) by at least one designated chapter representative (chapter executive director, chapter officer, and/or House of Delegates representative) is highly recommended.
+(Refer to the Apprenticeship & Training Conditions of Use for more details.) - Annual participation in IEC National meetings (Business Summit, Policy Conference, and/or Annual Convention) by at least one designated chapter representative (Chapter Executive Director, chapter officer, and/or House of Delegates representative) is encouraged and highly recommended for the success of the chapter.